mgreenberry/MS2-Smart-Associates/TESTING.md

    I also realised quite late that the image on desktop was very big and stretched.
 Also I received feedback that the image was quite below the 'fold' of the website so tried to remedy that by reducing the image using css.

-   The original idea was to have the image one image in the css as a background-image.
+   The original idea was to have the main image in the css as a background-image.
 However, I did have issues targeting this and changing the image to a random one.
 Moving the image into the html worked a lot better.

    This was the original code used for the main image which wouldn't work.
 Moving into the html and using a different function worked better.
 The new function used can be found in the homePage.js file.